s9w/Ginseng/README.md

 Templates can have to a condition so they only get generated when that condition is matched.
 For example a reverse template will only be generated if an info has a "reverse" tag.
 The syntax is described [below](#filter).

-The templates (as well as the info entries) are written in [below](http://en.wikipedia.org/wiki/Markdown).
+The templates (as well as the info entries) are written in [Markdown](http://en.wikipedia.org/wiki/Markdown).
 The info entries can be used with curly braces, like `{front}`.
-The templates as well as the entries can contain LaTeX code between single dollar signs.
+The templates as well as the entries can contain [LaTeX](http://en.wikipedia.org/wiki/LaTeX) code between single dollar signs.

 Note that there are no static groups (or "decks" as in Anki) for infos.
 Instead there are *profiles*.
 By default this works like Anki, so it shows the generated templates for everything that's "due".
 That behaviour is customizable though.
 It can filter based on the infos type, entries, tags, creation date, last interval.
 Some example uses might be
 - group together different languages or different university related tags